Retire Early for Adventure: Travel and Volunteer

 Want to ditch the office and explore the world?
 Retire early for adventure by volunteering abroad.

-Editor’s note: "How to Retire Early for Adventure" is part four of an ongoing series throughout this year focused on how to retire early and the FIRE movement.
+Editor’s note: "How to Retire Early for Adventure" is part four of an ongoing series focused on how to retire early and the FIRE movement.
 The introduction to the series is How to Retire Early in Six Steps.
-The second article is How to Retire Early by 40; the third is How to Retire Early by 50.
+To see all early retirement articles, jump to the end.

 Don't feel bad if you spend many of your work hours daydreaming about quitting and going on an adventure.
 Blame your ancestors.